 What is a Flex Sensor?

-As its name suggests, a conductive ink-based flex sensor uses a conductive ink whose resistance varies when bent.
+As its name suggests, a conductive ink-based flex sensor uses a special ink whose resistance varies when bent.
 The ink may contain carbon or silver to make it conductive.
 The spacing between carbon particles are larger when bent and closer when straight which results in a change of resistance:

 Arduino Interface Circuit